Authorization

 PAT Endpoint Operations

-SuperMQ exposes a couple of endpoints that allow the user to create,retrieve, update, delete and list pats.
+SuperMQ exposes a couple of endpoints that allow the user to create,retrieve, update, delete and list pats and their respective scopes.

 curl --location 'http://localhost:9001/pats' \